-With news reports of adulterated honey being sold on U.S. shelves, consumers have reason to be concerned.
+With reports of adulterated honey being sold on U.S. shelves, consumers have reason to be concerned.
 In a world where fossil-fuel consumption inspires a global economy where anyone can get anything at virtually any time, it can be increasingly difficult to track down sources of our food products.
 Because so many varietals of honey exist, and it’s a sweet product, it has been an easy target for adulteration, with some reports of high fructose corn syrup or sugar added as fillers.

 Are you stressed out yet?
 I know!
 It shouldn’t be this difficult!

 The good news?
 Shopping for healthy honey doesn’t have to be.
 Even if you’re not a beekeeper, you can learn a few things about the way it behaves, smells and tastes that will help you find the real stuff.